 #10: Fleece Bootie Dog Shoes (15-Minute DIY)

-Your dog’s paws hit scorching pavement and you’re watching them hop from foot to foot.
-These fleece booties with rubber yoga mat soles use materials you already have at home.
+Your dog’s feet hit the scorching pavement and you can see them hopping from foot to foot.
+You can make these fleece booties with rubber yoga mat soles very easily, using materials you already have at home.

-How to make them: Trace your dog’s paw on paper, add 0.5 inches around the outline, then cut your pattern.
-Wrap fleece around the paw template, glue the back seam, attach the yoga mat circle to the bottom with hot glue, and add a 2-inch velcro strap across the top.
-Takes 15 minutes per shoe, one hour for all four paws.
+How to make them: Step 1: Trace your dog’s paw on a piece of paper.
+Add 1/2 inch around the outline and cut it out.
+Wrap fleece around the paw template, and glue the back seam.
+Glue the yoga mat circle to the bottom of your paw print and add a 2 inch velcro strap across the top.
+Takes about 15 minutes per shoe.
+Makes 4 shoes.

 Bella stopped limping across 135°F concrete within seconds of putting them on.
-The textured yoga mat sole gripped our slippery hardwood floors better than her bare paws ever did.
-After three weeks and 40+ walks, only minor sole wear showed up.
+The textured sole on the yoga mat gripped our slippery hardwood better than her paws did.
+After 40 walks in three weeks, the sole is barely worn.

-Pro tip: Your dog will do a funny high-step walk for the first 5 minutes.
-Let them adjust indoors before heading outside.
+Pro tip: My dog will do a funny high-step walk for the first 5 minutes.
+Let them adjust indoors for a bit before heading outside.

 📸 Photo credit: Instagram @lydiakang